floalzaix/accounts/structure.md

     * [ ] To have a mobile and ipad compatible layout
     * [ ] To have an eco conception
     * [ ] To have images to Web format
+    * [ ] Re thinking the error handling process and the mvc regarding the setMessage in details that is not appropriate and also the functions show thats not the right place and the error when there is no root to a transaction in the display of transaction (toString)
+    * [ ] To have a initial amount for an account
+    * [ ] To have unitary tests
+    * [ ] To have the menu bar horizontal some times

 ---